 Is Bigger Better?

-The reason for that is simple.
-A bigger speaker will have more space to incorporate a larger woofer size and that in turn, produces more bass than smaller woofers.
+The reason for my prior statement is that a bigger speaker will have more space to incorporate a larger woofer size and that in turn, produces more bass than smaller woofers.
 Plus, the size of the cabinet will also have a direct effect on the bass’s quality on the whole.
 Additional space will also allow for larger driver sizes or simply more of these drivers, all of which will have a significant boost on the sound quality too.
 So, now you see how bigger and heavier speakers tend to produce better sound quality.

 In the above chart, you might’ve noticed how I mentioned that the higher the maximum frequency response and the lower the minimum frequency response are, the better your speakers will be able to perform.
 If, say you see that a speaker has a frequency response range of 50Hz to 20,000Hz, the “50 Hz” basically shows how deep the bass can be.
 The lower this value is, the deeper sounding the bass can be and that’s a good thing for you.
 Similarly, the maximum frequency response signifies the speakers’ capability to produce higher pitched sounds.
-However, you shouldn’t take these as the sole determinants in identifying the best portable speakers because the advertised manufacturer’s specifications tend to deviate quite a bit from the actual values.
+Again, you shouldn’t take these as the sole determinants in determining the best portable speakers because there are certain exceptions to them.

 This is an additional aspect that affects how well the speakers are able to perform.
 These frequency drivers consist of 3 tiers, which are the high frequency, medium frequency and low frequency.
 Low frequency drivers are responsible for producing low frequency sound (bass) and vice versa.
 Certain speakers like the Bose Soundlink (which we’ve deemed to be the best bluetooth speaker) has up to 5 frequency drivers; 1 low, 2 medium and 2 high.
 This generally represents the capability of the speakers in producing sound at different frequency levels.